October 29, 2020

 Lower Boreal Highlands:

 The Lower Boreal Highlands Natural Subregion occupies a significant portion of the landbase in AWA’s Birch-Wabasca Area of Concern.
 This subregion is defined by slopes with diverse mixedwood forests with common species such as white birch, aspen, and white spruce.
 Jack pine or jack pine-lodgepole stands are common in more dry areas.
 Many areas contain fens or bogs with species such as sphagnum moss, dwarf bog-rosemary,water sedges, bog cranberry and willow being common to the understory.

-The topograghy and climate of Birch-Wabasca have created this unique ensemble of ecological communities in relatively close proximity, rendering this landscape highly biodiverse.
+The topograghy and climate of Birch-Wabasca have created a unique ensemble of ecological communities in relatively close proximity, supporting a high level of biodiversity.
 Birch-Wabasca has many unique plant species such as the northern quillwort (Isoetes echinospora), believed to be located in a sheltered bay of Pelican Island in Namur Lake.
-It is also believed that the landscapes of Birch-Wabasca support multiple species of Botrychium (moowort) which include:
+It is also believed that the landscapes of Birch-Wabasca support multiple species of Botrychium (moonwort) which include:

-Birch-Wabasca is home to many wildlife species such as wolves, coyotes, moose, white tailed deer, in addition to at risk species such as wood bison and boreal woodland caribou.
+Birch-Wabasca is home to many wildlife species such as wolves, coyotes, moose, and white tailed deer, in addition to at-risk species such as wood bison and boreal woodland caribou.

 Some uncommon species spiders found in Birch-Wabasca include: